instantOS/instantos.github.io/docs/update.md

 "You don't need to restart Linux after an update" does not apply to desktops.
 You *can* use your computer without restarting, but things will get buggy or break.
-This is not an instantOS specific issue, that is just how graphical desktops work, if vulkan does not work, then you might have forgotten to restart after an update.
+This is not an instantOS specific issue, that is just how graphical desktops work, if Vulkan does not work, then you might have forgotten to restart after an update.
 :::